leo-brewin/cadabra-tutorial/README.md

 $ python --version
 ```

 If that does not report version 3 or later, then you will need to manually install python.
-Most operating system provide native package managers (HomeBrew on macOs, apt/dnf/yum on Linux) that you can use to do the job.
+Most operating systems provide native package managers (HomeBrew on macOs, apt/dnf/yum on Linux) that you can use to do the job.
 Otherwise, you can install Python3 using [Conda miniforge][4].

 You will also need version 1.7 or later of sympy.
 That may already be part of your python environment.
 You can check which version you have (if any) by running